aweymo-ui/python_obsidian/content/8_appendix.md

 The set-up instructions for both this tool and the Annotation Extraction Tool are also located in their repositories under `set-up.md`.

-To successfully run the Python tool for splitting PDF pages into left and right halves, please follow the instructions below to install the required software and dependencies.
+To successfully run the Python tool for splitting PDF pages into left and right halves, clone the repository and follow the instructions below:

 ### Step 1: Install Git and Bash